Skip to content

 The Account menus

-- Overview: contains information about your plan and resources usage of your account (mainly AI hours)
+• Overview: information about your plan and the resources usage of your account (mainly AI hours)

-- Users: allows you to manage administrators, which can log into Clevercast with their email address and password.
+• Users: allows you to add, manage and delete administrators, which can log into Clevercast with their email address and password.

-- AI Vocabularies: lets you create and manage account-level vocabularies.
-Their purpose is to store vocabulary terms and metadata, so you can reuse them in different events.
+• AI Vocabularies: lets you create and manage account-level vocabularies.
+Their purpose is to store terms and metadata that are supplied to the AI engine (see below).
+This way, reuse a vocabulary in different events.

 Live Events